(Click on the link below. It may take a few minutes

 babysitter to watch your kids play chess!

 end result of these situations is the consumer ends up paying a higher

-price for far less quality then they would by hiring someone who lives
+price for far less quality then they would by hiring someone who is

-locally with more teaching experience and historically a much better
+locally with more teaching experience and historically with a much better

 program and reputation.
 There is a network of Colorado-based instructors